 The purpose of the current study was to examine the effectiveness of concurrent positive and negative feedback on the performance of an easy, moderate, and difficult rotary-pursuit task.
 We hypothesized that difficulty would moderate the effects of feedback on performance, and that positive feedback will be more beneficial than negative feedback.
 Our findings partially supported our first hypothesis.
-During practice, while there were no differences between the study groups (positive feedback, negative feedback, control- no feedback) in the easy task, in the moderate difficulty task the participants who received negative feedback outperformed those who received positive feedback, and those who received no feedback.
+During practice, while there were no differences between the study groups (positive feedback, negative feedback, control - no feedback) in the easy task, in the moderate difficulty task the participants who received negative feedback, and those who received no feedback.
 In the difficult task, participants who received negative feedback outperformed the participants who received no feedback, but not those who received positive feedback.

-299 Our data did not support the second hypothesis of superiority of positive feedback.
+Our data did not support the second hypothesis of superiority of positive feedback.
 In fact, negative feedback was superior to positive feedback.
-When augmented feedback is given 300 after a trial or after a block of trials, it is usually positive feedback that leads to improved 301 learning (e.g., Badami et al., 2012; Chiviacowsky & Wulf, 2007; Chiviacowsky et al., 2009; 302 Saemi et al., 2012; Saemi et al., 2011).
-However, in the current study we used concurrent 303 feedback.
-Sigrist (2013a) suggested that concurrent feedback may enhance acquisition 304 performance but not learning.
+When augmented feedback is given after a trial or after a block of trials, it is usually positive feedback that leads to improved learning (e.g., Badami et al., 2012; Chiviacowsky et al., 2009; Chiviacowsky & Wulf, 2007; Saemi et al., 2011; Saemi et al., 2012).
+However, in the current study we used concurrent feedback.
+Sigrist et al. (2012) suggested that concurrent feedback may enhance acquisition performance but not learning.
 The literature, however, produces mixed results.
-For example, 305 Walsh et al. (2009) showed that, compared with terminal feedback, providing feedback during 306 task performance leads to reduced performance in a transfer test.
-Similarly, Schmidt and Wulf 307 (1997) showed that continuous concurrent feedback during acquisition interferes with retention 308 performance.
-When learning a complex rowing task, terminal feedback was also better than 309 concurrent feedback (Sigrist et al., 2013b).
-In contrast to the abovementioned findings, several 310 studies have shown that concurrent feedback can be beneficial (e.g., Hinder et al., 2010; Saijo & 311 Gomi, 2010; Wulf et al., 1998).
-312 require much effort and, on the other hand, the hard task was too difficult for the feedback 317 manipulation to assist.
-Task difficulty is an important factor when researching learning 318 strategies.
-In this study, a task that led to $\sim$ 55% success (time-on-target = $\sim$ 6.5 seconds in each 319 trial of 12 seconds) was able to differentiate between the feedback manipulations while tasks that 320 led to $\sim 70\%$ success (time-on-target = $\sim 8.4$ seconds in each trial of 12 seconds) did not.
-In 321 addition, $\sim$ 32% success (time-on-target = $\sim$ 3.8 seconds in each trial of 12 seconds) exposed a 322 difference between feedback and no feedback, but not between the two types of feedback 323 (negative and positive).
-However, when feedback was removed in the post-test, regardless of the 324 task difficulty, the participants who practiced with negative feedback outperformed those who 325 practiced with no feedback.
-326
+For example, Walsh et al. (2009) showed that, compared with terminal feedback, providing feedback during task performance led to reduced performance in a transfer test.
+Similarly, Schmidt & Wulf (1997) showed that continuous concurrent feedback during acquisition interfered with retention performance.
+When learning a complex rowing task, terminal feedback was also better than concurrent feedback (Sigrist et al., 2013).
+In contrast to the abovementioned findings, several studies have shown that concurrent feedback can be beneficial (Hinder et al., 2009; Saijo & Gomi, 2010; Wulf et al., 1998).

+In the current study, we provided either positive or negative concurrent visual feedback.
+Our findings suggest that task difficulty moderates the effects of concurrent visual feedback on performance.
+Negative feedback led to better performance compared with positive feedback in a task of moderate difficulty, but not in easy or hard tasks.
+It is possible that the easy task did not require much effort and, on the other hand, the hard task was too difficult for the feedback manipulation to assist.
+Task difficulty is an important factor when researching learning strategies.
+In this study, a task that led to ~55% success (time-on-target = ~6.5 seconds in each trial of 12 seconds) was able to differentiate between the feedback manipulations while tasks that led to ~70% success (time-on-target = ~8.4 seconds in each trial of 12 seconds) did not.
+In addition, ~32% success (time-on-target = ~3.8 seconds in each trial of 12 seconds) exposed a difference between feedback and no feedback, but not between the two types of feedback (negative and positive).
+However, when feedback was removed in the post-test, regardless of the task difficulty, the participants who practiced with negative feedback outperformed those who practiced with no feedback.